Vichingo455/office-downloader/README.md

 Q: How to download the main executable?

-A: Go to releases and download the exe in the Assets sectiom
+A: Go to releases and download the exe in the Assets section

 Q: Can I contribute to this project?